Open-Telecoms-Data/open-fibre-data-standard/docs/reference/publication_formats/csv.md

 To comment on or create discussions and issues, you need to [sign up for a free GitHub account](https://github.com/signup).
 If you prefer to provide feedback privately, you can email [info@opentelecomdata.net](mailto:info@opentelecomdata.net).
 ```

-The CSV format consists of several tables, reflecting the structure of the [schema](../schema.md).
+The CSV format consists of several tables, reflecting the structure of the [data model](../data_model.md).
 This pages describes the CSV publication format, including the structure of the tables, the relationship between the tables and the representation of location data.
 Example CSV files and blank templates are provided for each table.

 The networks table is the main table.
 Arrays of objects in the schema are represented as separate tables: